hollamik/hoobank/README.md

 Open the project folder and Navigate to /src/components/.
 You will find all the components used and you can edit your information accordingly.

-you can navigate through the website with the link: https://hoobk.netlify.app/
+you can navigate through the website with this link: https://hoobk.netlify.app/

 Show your support
 Give a ⭐ if you like this website!